Tampalawela Dhammaratana: Works

-At present he is a Consultant and the Director of Buddhist Links at UNESCO Headquarters in Paris, France and contributes to the promotion of Buddhist education, culture, humanitarian and social development, and preservation of tangible and intangible cultural heritages worldwide.
+At present he is a Consultant and the Director of Buddhist Links at UNESCO Headquarters in Paris, France and contributes towards Buddhist education, culture, humanitarian and social development, and the preservation of tangible and intangible cultural heritages worldwide.

 Dhammaratana founded the Buddhist Academy of Frankfurt in 2021 with the help of the Buddhist community of Germany, and was elected the first founding president of this new Buddhist Academy.
 Since September 2022, he directs, with the help of the Rector Bhikkhu Pāsādika, all academic activities such as intercultural and inter-religious dialogues, as well as the spiritual practices of the Buddhist dharma.

 Dhammaratana at the United Nations in New York.